We may receive compensation when you click on links to products from our partners.

 It’s also important you consider what you want to achieve from the change.
 Are you looking for a job with more satisfaction or a role with less responsibility?
 Again, determining this is crucial to ensure happiness.
-The types of career which would suit vary widely depending on these factors.
+The types of careers which would suit vary widely depending on these factors.
 For example, a care job would be ideal for someone looking for satisfaction, but wouldn’t suit someone looking for an easy life.
 It’ll help if you keep in mind the list of downsides you’ve written about your current career.
-By looking at these, you should be able to see common themes which will lead you closer to your goal.
-If both long hours and stress factor, you can be sure you’re looking for an easier life.
+By looking at these, you should be able to see common themes that will lead you closer to your goal.
+If both long hours and stress factors, you can be sure you’re looking for an easier life.
 If a lack of respect is a common theme, it may be time to consider a management role instead.

-What is your skill set?
+What is your skillset?

 Now that you have a better understanding of how to achieve your happiness, it’s time to consider your skill set.
 You probably expect to have a pretty good grasp on this by now, but you may find that it’s more elusive than you think.
 We often speak about skills and strengths when we’re young, but we rarely consider them when we’re older.
 As such, you may find that your mind draws a blank when you get to this stage.
 Don’t worry.
 Practice patience, and approach this as though for the first time.

 Start with the basics.
 Are you an extrovert, or an introvert?
 This should be something you already know quite well about yourself, so it’s a good place to get going.
 It’s also important to get this out of the way.
 An extrovert would thrive in say, a teaching role, while an introvert wouldn’t get along.
 At the same time, an introvert would operate well in a job such as writing, while an extrovert would hate it!
 So, do you like being in front of the crowd, or would you rather work in isolation?